Pranavfr/DISCORD-MASS-DM-BOT/README.md

 ### `!mass_dm 'your mesasge`
 ### 'send_dm '@mention_user your message '

-Send a direct message to all members of the server.
+Send a direct message to all members of the server

 **Usage:**